-This Mexico City–Based Couple Honor Their Cultures and Platform Future Storytellers
+This Mexico City-Based Couple Honour Their Cultures and Platform Future Storytellers

 Cynthia and Travis, whose style is inspired by their heritage, work to amplify the stories of Black and Latinx communities.

 Creative duo Cynthia Cervantes Gumbs and Travis Gumbs are a dream team.
-They’re the founders of the creative studio Maroon World, a platform that celebrates the lives and experiences of people of color.
+They're the founders of the creative studio Maroon World, a platform that celebrates the lives and experiences of people of colour.
 Through images that challenge tired notions of beauty, gender, masculinity and femininity, the couple, who recently moved to Mexico City from New York, capture the vibrant communities of Black and Latinx artists.
-“Everything that we do is rooted in intention,” says Cynthia.
-“That has always been the guiding principle since we started working together.”
+"Everything that we do is rooted in intention", says Cynthia.
+"That has always been the guiding principle since we started working together".

-Born in St. Kitts and raised in the Bronx, N.Y., Travis is known for co-founding the influential lifestyle website Street Etiquette, which grew from a menswear blog into a creative agency.
-Cynthia, the daughter of Mexican immigrants, grew up in Hawaiian Gardens, Calif., before moving to New York to pursue a career in education reform.
-While serving as Chief Operating Officer of a high school in the Bronx, she also worked on creative projects with friends on the side.
-Feeding off each other’s creativity and cultural perspectives, the duo have collaborated on projects like interior design, apparel, photography and video.
-“Figuring out how to use the tools around us to create is really how we live our lives,” says Travis.
-“You literally have to believe in what you’re doing, or the success is not going to bring peace.”
+Born in St. Kitts and raised in the Bronx, New York, Travis is known for co-founding the influential lifestyle website Street Etiquette, which grew from a menswear blog into a creative agency.
+Cynthia, the daughter of Mexican immigrants, grew up in Hawaiian Gardens, California, and moved to New York to pursue a career in education reform.
+While serving as the chief operating officer of a high school in the Bronx, she also worked on creative projects with friends on the side.
+Feeding off each other's creativity and cultural perspectives, the duo have collaborated on projects like interior design, apparel, photography and video.
+"Figuring out how to use the tools around us to create is really how we live our lives", says Travis.
+"You literally have to believe in what you're doing, or the success is not going to bring peace".

-Cynthia and Travis, who married at her father’s ranch in Michoacán, Mexico, in 2018, sought a new way of life when they decided to relocate.
-“One of the things we really like about being here is that you just feel more at ease,” says Cynthia.
-“Mexico City is not a white-dominant place, so there aren’t those daily microaggressions against you.”
+Cynthia and Travis, who married at her father's ranch in Michoacán, Mexico, in 2018, sought a new way of life when they decided to relocate.
+"One of the things we really like about being here is that you just feel more at ease", says Cynthia.
+"Mexico City is not a white-dominated place, so there aren't those daily microaggressions against you".
 Now settled in their new home base, the partners in life and art have also started a new chapter of their lives, becoming parents to their son, Tenoch.
-Here, they talk about how style is more than just self-expression for them.
-It’s a language for communal connection and ancestral storytelling.
+Here, they talk about how style is more than just self-expression for them, it's a language for communal connection and ancestral storytelling.

-Why did style become such an important element in your lives?
+Why did style become such an important element of your lives?

 Travis: Style was my first real expression of being an individual.
-I was always into style, ever since I can remember.
+I've always been into style, ever since I can remember.
 When I was a kid, I was obsessed with different sneakers and stuff.
-I was 9 and wanted to spend $100 to $125 dollars on sneakers, but my mother never bought them, which is fair.
+I was 9 and wanted to spend $100 to $125 on sneakers, but my mother never bought them, which is fair.
 So, at 16, I started working and went crazy collecting sneakers.
 Then, my style was an expression of whatever trends were happening.
-As you get older, you just really find what works for you, what you’re comfortable wearing, and you know your voice.
-Your voice evolves in such a way where there aren’t many drastic changes, but there is a lot more confidence.
-That’s what I like.
-Today, I am straight up in dad mode.
+As you get older, you just really find what works for you, what you're comfortable wearing and you know your voice.
+Your voice evolves in such a way where there aren't many drastic changes, but there is a lot more confidence.
+That's what I like.
+Today, I am in full-on dad mode.

 Cynthia: I think about style in terms of communication.
-You’re communicating who you are, and you are also communicating to other people who are interested in the same things you are.
+You're communicating who you are, and you're also communicating with other people who are interested in the same things you are.
 I agree with Travis that that communication changes as you evolve as a person.
 When I was raving in high school, I wore big jeans, little tops and a bandana around my head.
-As you go through scenes, it’s like you’re silently trying to communicate you’re part of this community.
+As you go through scenes, it's like you're silently trying to communicate you're part of this community.

 The evolution of someone's personal style is interesting.
 How do you think our modes of developing an aesthetic or look have changed over the last decade?

 Travis: We were the last generation that was able to do it in a purely authentic way.
-Now it’s all just regurgitated off Instagram.
+Now, it's all just regurgitated off Instagram.
 Style is just more accessible to everyone.
-That is why I like the way we grew up, because we were able to have our style evolve slowly and come into its own.
-It wasn’t just a mood board of things that you can buy.
+That's why I like the way we grew up, because we were able to have our style evolve slowly and come into its own, it wasn't just a mood board of things that you can buy.

-Cynthia, you also made a shift from education to the creative industry, but it seems that identity and elevating Black and brown communities is a common thread?
+Cynthia, you also made a shift from education to the creative industry, but it seems that identity and elevating Black and brown communities is a common thread between them?

 Cynthia: My career was in education reform.
-Specifically, I worked in nonprofits that serve low-income neighborhoods.
+Specifically, I worked in non-profits that serve low-income neighbourhoods.
 That was always my intention.
-I wanted to work in Black and brown neighborhoods, helping kids and families, but I was always doing creative stuff on the side.
-When I met Travis, he would see that I would do mood boards for myself.
-I would cut out magazines and literally have it all over my closet wall and he was like, “People get paid for this.”
-This was almost eight years ago, and I didn’t have a sense of what jobs were possible in the creative sector.
+I wanted to work in Black and brown neighbourhoods, helping kids and families, but I was always doing creative stuff on the side.
+When I met Travis, he saw that I would do mood boards for myself.
+I would cut out pictures from magazines and literally have them all over my wardrobe door and he was like, "People get paid for this".
+This was almost eight years ago, and I didn't have a sense of what jobs were available in the creative sector.
 I would just do one-offs for friends, and then Travis really pushed me to explore those projects more, so then I ended up switching careers.

 Does your cultural background also play a role in how you connect to your own personal style?

-Travis: That’s the foundation for both of us.
-My culture is what got me into style because it was what I was surrounded by, looking at my uncles, my granddad and the older people in my life.
-Those are the style cues that I took from.
-Cynthia likes to wear these Mexican embroidered shirts, like her grandmother.
+Travis: That's the foundation for both of us.
+My culture is what got me into style because it was what I was surrounded by: I looked at my uncles, my granddad and the older people in my life.
+That's where I took my style cues from.
+Cynthia likes to wear these Mexican embroidered tops, like her grandmother.

-Cynthia: I also used to wear a lot of jewelry.
-But since I’m in the house all day with the baby, it’s a no. The jewelry specifically comes from my grandma, who would wear bracelets all up her arm and three watches that worked occasionally.
+Cynthia: I also used to wear a lot of jewellery, but since I'm in the house all day with the baby now, it's a no. The jewellery specifically comes from my grandma, who would wear bracelets all up her arm and three watches that worked occasionally.

-“As you get older, you just really find what works for you, what you’re comfortable wearing, and you know your voice.
-Today, I am straight up in dad mode.”
+"As you get older, you just really find what works for you, what you're comfortable wearing and you know your voice.
+Today, I am in full-on dad mode".

 Is there anything today that you would say feels like a signature piece?

-Travis: We’ve got stuff in L.A., and we’ve got stuff in New York.
-We’ve got stuff in Mexico City, we’ve got stuff on the ranch.
-It’s all spread out.
-I’m taking it less seriously.
-When I was back home at my mom’s house right before quarantine, I was just opening a bunch of boxes.
-It made me think about how at one point this was all so valuable, but my mindset has changed.
+Travis: We've got stuff in LA, we've got stuff in New York, we've got stuff in Mexico City, and we've got stuff on the ranch.
+It's all spread out.
+I'm taking it less seriously.
+When I was back home at my mum's house, right before quarantine, I was just opening a load of boxes.
+It made me think about how, at one point, this was all so valuable, but my mindset has changed.

-Cynthia: Right now, am I going to wear a flouncy big dress that has buckles with my baby?
+Cynthia: Right now, am I going to wear a flouncy big dress that has buckles when I'm with my baby?
 No.

 Travis: We are literally home all day long, so it's been hard to even access that part of us.

-Cynthia: Putting on pants feels revolutionary right now.
+Cynthia: Putting on trousers feels revolutionary right now.